 The slow reader should add in extra time for reading.
 Example: to read a page of text for simply understanding the basic concepts and memorizing (what you probably did in high school) you will spend 1-2 minutes per page.
 To read a course textbook thoroughly and for the purpose of understanding its nuances and relation to other course material, the average reader will need to spend 4-6 minutes per page.
 A slow reader may need to double that time.

 So, if your course gives you 50 pages to read for the evening, you can expect 4 hours of reading if you are normal reader and, perhaps, 6-8 hours of reading if you are a struggling reader.
 This means you will have to use your lunch break, time in the morning after breakfast and before class and other small pockets of time efficiently to complete your reading assignments.
-Some readers who struggle opt for a digital version of a textbook and then use Read and Write Gold or similar software to convert their text to Mp3.
+Some readers who struggle opt for a digital version of a textbook and a software program to convert their text to Mp3.
 That way they can listen to their text as they work out or do errands.

 Another trick is to look ahead.
 Buy your book and start reading it over block break.
 Look over the syllabus when you receive it and look for ways you can get ahead over the weekend.
 Always work ahead so that if you do get sick or have some other emergency come up you can still be on schedule in the class.